Filthy Rich (2020 TV series)

-Filthy Rich is an American drama television series created by Tate Taylor for the Fox Broadcasting Company.
+Filthy Rich is an American comedy drama television series created by Tate Taylor for the Fox Broadcasting Company.
 It is based on the New Zealand series of the same name.
 The series was originally supposed to premiere as a spring entry during the 2019–20 television season, but ended up being pushed to fall 2020 upon the outbreak of the COVID-19 pandemic.
 In October 2020, the series was canceled five episodes into its freshman run.
 The series concluded the following month.

 Premise

 Described as a "Gothic family drama in which wealth, power and religion collide—with outrageously soapy results", the series centers on a mega-rich Southern family who made their money through a Christian television network based in Louisiana.
-The sudden passing of the network's founder in a plane crash brings out three more family members (his illegitimate children who were written into his will due to him having affairs with different women), all of whom want to inherit the empire for their own reasons.
+The sudden passing of the network's founder in a plane crash brings out three more family members (his other children from other relationships outside his marriage who were written into his will), all of whom want to inherit the empire for their own reasons.